How to Record and Edit Your First Online CoursePlatform Review

 Do I need to show up on camera when recording my online classes?

 If you want to greatly simplify the process of recording video lessons and make it almost trivial, then you should avoid filming yourself systematically.

-However, not showing up at all is might not be ideal either.
+However, not showing up when recording your courses at all might not be ideal either.
 You probably do want to show up in the videos at some point, to make them a bit more personal and unique.

 A good solution that a lot of course creators use is to film themselves only at the introductory and conclusion lesson of the whole course, and maybe also at the beginning and end of each section.

-For this type of recordings, you might want to install a teleprompter app and even some extra equipment if you want the videos to sound more fluid, and this one of the main reasons why they are a bit more complicated to pull off.
+For this type of recording, you might want to install a teleprompter app and even some extra equipment if you want the videos to sound more fluid, and this is one of the main reasons why they are a bit more complicated to pull off.

 If you can record yourself talking for all lessons, then that is great, but know that some of the most successful online course creators don't even show up on camera ever, and instead use small animated videos for the introduction of their courses.

 Personal recordings are a nice thing to have in a course, but if you want to keep things simple and make quick progress in your course recording, your bread-and-butter recording technique should be recording your computer desktop and your voice only.

 How to record your first online course lesson